-The Bridging The Divide Program, commonly referred to as the Bridge program, aims to increase the participation of underrepresented minority (URM) students in STEM graduate programs by providing academic, financial, and social support to foster sustained interest leading to success, modeled after the successful Fisk-Vanderbilt Bridge Program (FVBP).
+The Bridging The Divide Program, commonly referred to as the Bridge program, increased the participation of underrepresented minority (URM) students in STEM graduate programs by providing academic, financial, and social support to foster sustained interest leading to success, modeled after the successful Fisk-Vanderbilt Bridge Program (FVBP).

-The Bridge Program is designed to broaden participation by increasing the number of students from groups underrepresented (low income first generation college going, disabled, veterans, racial and ethnic minorities) in STEM fields who wish to pursue a doctoral degree through bridging undergraduates to masters to Ph.D. in STEM fields.
+The Bridge Program was designed to broaden participation by increasing the number of students from groups underrepresented (low-income, first-generation college going, disabled, veterans, racial and ethnic minorities) in STEM fields who wish to pursue a doctoral degree through bridging undergraduates to masters to Ph.D. in STEM fields.

 Videos from Bridging The Divide student participants over the years can be found on the Arkansas NSF EPSCoR YouTube Channel.